karan0046/e-mandi/README.md

 Quantity available, price
 * The database should be robust enough to handle all the online transactions which will be happening
-* Website will be available in regional languages
-* People will have facility of viewing the price difference between different regions and the inflation rate also.
-* Person have facility of booking vegetables for commercial use on a large scale online through bigger marketers
 * Help section for those who are unable to understand the website or any of its part.